 "Centralization in our social, economic, and political systems has given rise to a deep sense of powerlessness among the people, a growing alienation throughout society, the depersonalization of vital services, excessive reliance on the techniques of management and control, and a loss of great traditions."

 "We oppose political and economic systems which demand obedience to the dictates of elite groups, while ignoring abuses by those who operate the controls," its founding statement announced.
 The goal was to “speak out for the interests of persons not protected by rigged deals.”
 Today its principles and proposals resonate anew in a global atmosphere of resurgent authoritarianism.

 Vermont had been fertile ground for “outside the box” thinking before.
 To start, it didn’t immediately join the new United States after the War of Independence, remaining an independent republic until 1791.
 Almost half a century later it was the first US state to elect an Anti-Mason governor, during a period when opposition to elites and secret societies was growing.

-Early in its history, Vermont also had direct experience with another type of challenge to centralized power -- nullification.
-The general idea is that since states created the federal government they also have the right to judge the constitutionality of federal laws -- and potentially refuse to enforce them.
-It happened when American Colonists nullified laws imposed by the British.
-Since then states have occasionally used nullification to limit federal actions, from the Fugitive Slave Act to unpopular tariffs.
+Early in its history, Vermont also had direct experience with another type of challenge to centralized power— nullification.
+The general idea is that since states created the federal government they also have the right to judge the constitutionality of federal laws — and potentially refuse to enforce them.
+It happened when American colonists nullified laws imposed by the British.
+Since then states have occasionally used nullification to limit federal actions, from the Fugitive Slave Act to unpopular tariffs

 Even a short-lived political movement can produce new thinking and unexpected change.
 In 1912, for example, the new Progressive Party inspired by Theodore Roosevelt when he lost the Republican nomination to William Howard Taft led to the election of Woodrow Wilson.
 Roosevelt left the Party, but its work continued under Robert La Follette.
 Although La Follette’s run for president in 1924 netted only 17 percent, he won Wisconsin, his home state, and successful reforms were implemented there.

-In recent times, Vermont has emerged as a testing ground for political, economic and environmental thinking that challenges conventional wisdom.
+In recent times, Vermont has been a testing ground for political, economic and environmental thinking that challenges conventional wisdom.
 But the ex-urbanite professionals and members of the counterculture who arrived to help make that possible built on a solid foundation.
 Questioning of illegitimate, centralized power began before the American Revolution, as early settlers in the Green Mountains organized to declare themselves free of British rule and exploitation by land speculators.
 It continued with the jailhouse congressional re-election of Matthew Lyon in defiance of President Adams and the Alien and Sedition Acts, resistance to an embargo of Britain and the War of 1812, rejection of slavery and Masonic secrecy, and Town Meeting defeat of the Green Mountain Parkway during the New Deal.
 The pattern reflects a libertarian streak that has resisted the excesses of both liberal and conservative leadership.

 One key reason is localism, a long cherished Vermont value.
 Even when Gov. Deane Davis, a conservative Republican, backed a state land use law in the late 1960s, he chose to call it “creative localism.”
 Town Meeting exerts a powerful enduring influence, both practical and symbolic.
 A form and reminder of direct democracy, it holds out hope that self-government remains possible in the age of powerful administrative states.
 The stakes may be overstated at time, but the use of this forum – in some cases the only one available – can be a form of self-reliance and self-determination reminiscent of the early Jeffersonian impulse.

 That Fall, Bernie Sanders made his second run for Governor as a Liberty Union candidate and called for the break up of big banks.
 The winner was Republican businessman Richard Snelling, who defeated Employment Commissioner Stella Hackel after a fractious primary season.
 But Jimmy Carter became President and soon appointed Hackel as Director of the US Mint.
 According to a March 28, 1977 article by UPI, the Decentralist League was officially launched in Montpelier with a press conference and had 12 initial public signatories.
-The plan was not to become another political party, the press coverage said, but rather to "speak out for the interests of persons not protected by rigged deals."
+The plan was not to become another political party, the press coverage said, but to "speak out for the interests of persons not protected by rigged deals."

 Charter members included McClaughry of Kirby; Sen. O'Brien of Orange County; Sen. Melvin Mandigo, a Republican representing Essex-Orleans; Rep. William Hunter, a Democrat from Weathersfield; John Welch of Rutland, who sought the 1976 GOP nomination for U.S. Senate; and Frank Bryan, a UVM professor.
-I also made the eclectic list, identified as a magazine editor and activist from Burlington, joining former Democratic party vice-chairman Margaret Lucenti from Barre; James Perkins of Sheffield, co-chair of the Vermont Caucus for the Family; William Staats of Newfane, founder of the Green Mountain Boys; Martin Harris of Sudbury, leader of the National Farmers Organization; and John Schnebley Jr. of Townshend, who ran in the 1976 Democratic primary for the U.S. House.
+Also on the eclectic list, I was identified as a magazine editor and activist from Burlington, joining former Democratic party vice-chairman Margaret Lucenti from Barre; James Perkins of Sheffield, co-chair of the Vermont Caucus for the Family; William Staats of Newfane, founder of the Green Mountain Boys; Martin Harris of Sudbury, leader of the National Farmers Organization; and John Schnebley Jr. of Townshend, who ran in the 1976 Democratic primary for the U.S. House.

-As I outlined in Decentralism & Liberation in the Workplace, a July 1976 essay published in response to the US Bicentennial celebrations, Decentralism involves participatory democracy and worker ownership, home rule and neighborhood assemblies, regional self-sufficiency in food and energy, and voluntary inter-community alliances.
+As I had written in Decentralism & Liberation in the Workplace, a July 1976 essay published in response to the US Bicentennial celebrations, Decentralism involves participatory democracy and worker ownership, home rule and neighborhood assemblies, regional self-sufficiency in food and energy, and voluntary inter-community alliances.
 Through efforts at both the industrial and local political levels, it can move us toward a social libertarian culture that respects the traditions of freedom and independence in America's past, and that adds to this heritage a more positive vision of human nature, ethical and ecological tools, and an internationalist perspective.